shai-mann/third-space-group-ai/README.md

 ## Project Structure:

-### network.py, model.h5
+### network.py, model.keras
 network.py stores the code to train and use the neural network to make affinity predictions.
-The model.h5 file contains the stored information of the fully trained model (300 epochs).
+The model.keras file contains the stored information of the fully trained model (300 epochs).

 ### db.py, db_utils.py, db_connection.py
 db.py handles the interfacing with the database, and uses the other two as helper files.